 As many other geeks, I have always been fascinated by aviation and its history.
 One of the things that kept intriguing me was a simple question: what could cause the dramatic decline in the number of plane crashes attributable to pilot error?

-I recently found an answer to that question in a book by Jonah Lehrer, crediting two different factors for the increased safety.
+I recently found an answer to that question in a How We Decide by Jonah Lehrer, crediting two different factors for the increased safety.

 Continue reading Building a culture of objection